shadowaxe99/urban-fiesta/README.md

 ## Description

-The Automatic Zoom Meeting Scheduler with Email Integration is a Python-based application that automates the process of scheduling Zoom meetings and sending meeting invitations via email.
-It leverages the Zoom API and Gmail API to seamlessly handle meeting requests and automate the scheduling process.
+The Automatic Zoom Meeting Scheduler with Email Integration is a Python-based application that automates scheduling Zoom meetings and sending meeting invitations via email.
+It leverages the Zoom API and Gmail API to handle meeting requests and automate the scheduling process seamlessly.

 ## Features